milIE: Modular & Iterative Multilingual Open Information Extraction: Experiments

+\textbf{Baselines \& Training.} We compare \textsc{milIE} with both unsupervised and supervised baselines.
+Specifically we compare \textsc{milIE} with ClausIE, MinIE, Stanford-OIE, RNN-OIE, OIE6 \cite{Del2013clausie, gashteovski2017minie, Stanovsky2018supervised, angeli2015leveraging, Kolluru2020openie6} and Multi2OIE \cite{Ro2020multi2oie} on English.
+Multi2OIE is the only neural system capable of extracting triples from multiple languages and therefore it is the only available baseline for the non-English evaluations.

-We use the RE-OIE2016 training dataset used in \cite{Ro2020multi2oie} and introduced by \cite{Zhan2020span}.
-This training dataset contains n-ary extractions allowing \textsc{MiLIE} to be evaluated on both n-ary as well as binary extraction benchmarks.
-We use the \textsc{CaRB} benchmark introduced in \cite{Bhardwaj2019carb} for evaluating English OpenIE n-ary extraction.
-However, the \textsc{CaRB} benchmark also suffers from serious shortcomings.
+We use the English RE-OIE2016 \cite{Zhan2020span} training dataset used in \cite{Ro2020multi2oie}.
+This training dataset contains n-ary extractions allowing \textsc{milIE} to be evaluated on both n-ary as well as binary extraction benchmarks.
+Evaluation on languages other than English is always zero-shot, i.e., the model is trained using only the English Re-OIE2016 dataset and tested on test set of the other languages.

-\cite{Gashteovski2021benchie} discovered that a simple OpenIE system that breaks the sentence into triple at the verb boundary achieves $0.70$ recall and $0.19$ precision.
-This is a problem because it indicates that simply adding extraneous words to the extraction results in improved recall.
-For this purpose we also evaluate on BenchIE, an exhaustive fact based multilingual OpenIE benchmark proposed by \cite{Gashteovski2021benchie}.
-The BenchIE evaluation benchmark evaluates explicit binary extractions in English, Chinese and German.
-The authors also provide an annotation tool, AnnIE \cite{Friedrich2021annie} for extending the benchmark to additional languages.
-We used the AnnIE annotation tool for creating BenchIE style benchmarks for Japanese and Galician with the help of native Japanese and Galician speakers.
+\textbf{CaRB benchmark.} We use the \textsc{CaRB} benchmark introduced in \cite{Bhardwaj2019carb} for evaluating English OpenIE n-ary extraction.
+However, the \textsc{CaRB} benchmark also suffers from serious shortcomings due to its evaluation method based on token overlaps.
+For example, \cite{Gashteovski2021benchie} discovered that a simple OpenIE system that breaks the sentence into a triple at the verb boundary achieves $0.70$ recall and $0.19$ precision.
+This is problematic since it indicates that simply adding extraneous words to the extraction results in improved recall.

+\textbf{BenchIE benchmark.} Due to the issues identified for CaRB, we also evaluate using BenchIE, which is an exhaustive fact based multilingual OpenIE benchmark proposed by~\cite{Gashteovski2021benchie}.
+BenchIE evaluates explicit binary extractions in English, Chinese, and German.
+BenchIE is accompanied by an annotation tool, AnnIE~\cite{Friedrich2021annie}, for extending the benchmark to additional languages.
+For Arabic, we translated 100 sentences from BenchIE-English to Arabic with the help of a native Arabic speaker and then extracted triples using AnnIE.
+Similarly for Galician we translated all 300 sentences to Galician with the help of a native Galician speaker who also annotated the dataset using AnnIE.